kodingkirby/TinderBot/README.md

-#Tinderbot
+##Tinderbot
+#About
 Shoutout to fbessez and rtt for the Tinder API documentation

-In the time it took me to write this, tinder changed it's endpoint hostname as well as the json nesting structure that returns user recommendation data for me.
-I wonder if it was coincidence or their own way of trying to rate limit me.
-Either way, I'll do more research into that.
+In the time it took me to write this, tinder changed it's endpoint hostname as well as the json nesting structure that returned user recommendation data for my particular user account.
+Not sure if it was because I was hammering its servers indiscriminately at first or whether it was just coincidence.
+Either way, try to rate limit your queries with the pause() function.

-To run:
+##Quickstart
+#CLI mode with Docker
+By far the quickest way to get started.
+User inputs paramters interactively

+'''
+docker build -t tinderbot .
+docker run -it tinderbot
+'''

+#To run with native python:
+1. pip install requirements.txt
+(or)
-1. pip install robobrowser requests bs4 config tinydb
+pip install robobrowser requests bs4 config tinydb lxml
 2. python3 main.py
-3. If you want to use python3 main.py s (silent mode) populate the config file with your user credentials
+3. If you want to use 'silent mode' (headless autorun), rename the config file to config.py and populate with your user credentials.
+Run with   python3 main.py s
+Optionally, you can specify how many runs to go for before stopping: python3 main.py s 15

-no warranty, for educational use only, yada yada
+no warranty, for educational use only